AabhaJahagirdar/AgriBot/README.md

 ***** AGRIBOT ***** <br>
 This is a wifi controlled agriculture bot for smart farming. <br>
 Agribot uses Arduino UNO as its control board making it easy to interact and cutting of high board costs. <br>
+Uses esp8266 for wifi control and web app.<br>
 Has total of 6 modules : <br>
 1. Seed sowing <br>
 2. Watering <br>